oopsmonk/documentation/chronicle/1.1/references/cli-reference.md

-# Permanode CLI reference
+# %product% CLI reference

-**This reference topic documents every command and flag available in the permanode command-line interface.**
+**This reference topic documents every command and flag available in the %product% command-line interface.**

 ## command [flags]